tingruew/tingruew.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Computer Science and Engineering, Santa Clara University, (2023-)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Computer Science and Engineering, Santa Clara University, 2023
+* M.A. in Statistics, University of California Berkeley, 2021
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Data Science, University of California Irvine, 2020

 Work experience
 ======